Guarding Your Privacy

 The Personal Information Trade

-When we wonder or worry about who might be snooping in our private affairs, we often think about the government, “Big Brother,” watching our homes, telephone calls, or travels; however, today there is another threat to our privacy—the network of commercial data brokers that collect and sell personal information about each one of us.
+When we worry about who might be snooping in our private affairs, we often think about the government, “Big Brother,” monitoring our homes, telephone calls, or travels.
+Today there is another threat to our privacy: the network of commercial data brokers that collect and sell personal information about each one of us.

 The sale, collection, and integration of personal information about consumers is a big industry in the information age.
-There are thousands of private companies keeping comprehensive databases about individual consumers, including retailers, advertisers, and Internet companies, to name a few.
-According to a study commissioned by the Direct Marketing Association, in 2012 corporations spent $7 billion for access to lists and databases with information on consumers.
+There are countless numbers of private companies keeping comprehensive databases about individual consumers, including retailers, advertisers, and online companies, to name a few.
+According to a study published by the Data & Marketing Association, corporations spent over $10 billion in 2017 for access to lists and databases with information on consumers.

 These companies do not engage in the “mass marketing” of products or the researching of general demographic groups.
 Rather, they focus on gathering as much information as possible about specific people to engage in what is sometimes called “profiling” or “personal marketing.”
-Technology allows these businesses to cheaply gather information online and offline about consumers through a variety of means, including purchase data, financial records, motor vehicle records, credit card transactions, store savings cards, and public records.
+Technology allows these businesses to gather a tremendous amount of information about consumers at almost no cost by obtaining purchase data, financial records, motor vehicle records, credit card transactions, store savings cards, and other public records.
 The businesses then sort and categorize the data, sometimes called “data mining,” to create comprehensive profiles on specific people for “target marketing” purposes.

 Here are a few examples of the personal information trade: